Workday Sets New Standard in Enterprise Reporting for Financial Management

 With its latest release, Workday continues to deliver new features and enhanced functionality in Workday Financial Management to meet industry-specific requirements, including:

-- Software and Internet Services: Workday has added features to help organizations better manage complex revenue models and more quickly respond to new revenue recognition requirements.
-With Workday, organizations can now auto-generate a revenue recognition schedule when submitting a customer contract, or they can quickly compute fair value revenue allocation to support customer contracts with multiple elements, including software licenses and billable professional services.
+- Software and Internet Services: Workday has added features to help organisations better manage complex revenue models and more quickly respond to new revenue recognition requirements.
+With Workday, organisations can now auto-generate a revenue recognition schedule when submitting a customer contract, or they can quickly compute fair value revenue allocation to support customer contracts with multiple elements, including software licenses and billable professional services.